Adventure to Alaska: Terrace to the Alaska State Ferry

 The Skeena River looking upstream towards Terrace.

 At a reststop, anxious to get out of the car and closer to the wide, wide river, we met the first of many interesting others.
-We still call them gray van because they were on a similar adventure, going sort of the opposite direction but in a gray Sprinter with the license plate "Gray Van."
+We still call them gray van because they were on a similar adventure, going sort of the opposite direction but in a gray Sprinter van with the license plate "Gray Van."
 Ha!

 Cow Bay